jsx-eslint/eslint-plugin-react/docs/rules/require-extension.md

-# Restrict file extensions that may be required (jsx-require-extension)
+# Restrict file extensions that may be required (require-extension)

+**Deprecation notice**: This rule is deprecated.
+Please use the eslint-plugin-import [extensions](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/extensions.md) rule instead.

 `require()` statements should generally not include a file extension as there is a well defined mechanism for resolving a module ID to a specific file.
 This rule inspects the module ID being required and creates a warning if the ID contains a '.jsx' file extension.